Natalia519/projectnata/README.md

 python manage.py migrate

 4) Create SUPERUSER.
-Use CLI and type a command: python manage.py createsuperuser
+Use CLI and type a command:

+   python manage.py createsuperuser

 Now You can use Django Administration at http://localhost:8000/admin/

-When you successfully have done all mentioned above, clone the project or download it as a zip file onto you computer.
+When you successfully have done all mentioned above, clone the projectnata or download it as a zip file onto you computer.

 Unpack and run it.
 You should see the website like this: